hpc-uk/build-instructions/apps/VASP/build_vasp_6.4.2_ARCHER2_GCC.md

 * HDF5

-You should copy this file to the root directory of the VASP source distribution and then rename it to "makefile.include", e.g.,:
+You should copy this file to the root directory of the VASP source distribution and then rename it to `makefile.include`, e.g.,:

 ```bash
 cp 6.4.2_makefile.include.ARCHER2_GCC_omp makefile.include